-There is a lot of talk about grass fed beef these days.
+There is a lot of talk about grass-fed beef these days.
 Better taste, and meat that is more healthful, not to mention a more fair experience for the animals.
-It is often more expensive than conventional meat offerings, but you only need ½ pound here, and it’s a really great choice all around – everyone from athletes to nutritionists and doctors are touting the benefits of grass-fed beef.
+It is often more expensive than conventional meat offerings, but you only need ½ pound here, and it’s a really great choice all around―everyone from athletes to nutritionists and doctors is touting the benefits of grass-fed beef.

 - 1 (8-ounce) top sirloin steak

 - Kosher salt and freshly ground pepper (to taste)

 - 4 tablespoons extra virgin olive oil (divided)

 - 1 tablespoon chopped fresh oregano leaves

 - 8 cups baby arugula (watercress, or other chopped lettuce such as romaine)

 - ¼ cup roughly chopped cornichons (small pickles)